-The Credit Agreement and the other loan documents entered into in connection with the Credit Agreement include terms and conditions, including covenants, which we consider customary for this type of facility.
-The covenants include certain restrictions on our and our subsidiaries' ability to grant liens, incur indebtedness, make investments, merge or consolidate, sell or transfer assets, pay dividends and make capital expenditures.
-In addition, the Credit Agreement obligates us to meet minimum ratios of EBITDA to interest charges (Consolidated Interest Coverage Ratio) and funded debt to EBITDA (Consolidated Total Leverage Ratio), and provided there are no Loans outstanding, the funded debt ratio requirement permits us to offset a certain amount of cash against the funded debt used in the calculation (Consolidated Net Leverage Ratio).
-After the Term Loan is repaid in full, if there are any Loans outstanding, including unreimbursed draws under letters of credit issued under the Revolving Credit Facility, we also are required to ensure that the ratio of our total secured indebtedness to EBITDA (Consolidated Secured Leverage Ratio) does not exceed a maximum permitted ratio.
-The Credit Agreement also obligates us to maintain certain cash levels depending on the type of indebtedness that is outstanding.
+The Credit Agreement and the other documents entered into in connection with the Credit Agreement include terms and conditions, including covenants, which we consider customary for this type of transaction.
+The covenants include certain restrictions on our and certain of our subsidiaries' ability to grant liens, incur indebtedness, make investments, merge or consolidate, sell or transfer assets, pay dividends and make capital expenditures.
+In addition, the Credit Agreement obligates us to meet minimum ratio requirements of EBITDA to interest charges (Consolidated Interest Coverage Ratio), funded debt to EBITDA (Consolidated Total Leverage Ratio) and secured funded debt to EBITDA (Consolidated Secured Leverage Ratio).

-We may from time to time designate one or more of our foreign subsidiaries as subsidiaries not generally subject to the covenants in the Credit Agreement (the "Unrestricted Subsidiaries").
-The debt and EBITDA of the Unrestricted Subsidiaries are not included in the calculations of our financial covenants, except for the debt and EBITDA of Helix Q5000 Holdings, S.a.r.l., a wholly owned subsidiary incorporated in Luxembourg ("Q5000 Holdings").
-Our obligations under the Credit Agreement are guaranteed by our domestic subsidiaries (except Cal Dive I - Title XI, Inc.) and by Canyon Offshore Limited, a wholly owned Scottish subsidiary.
-Our obligations under the Credit Agreement, and those of our subsidiary guarantors under their guarantee, are secured by (i) most of the assets of the parent company, (ii) the shares of our domestic subsidiaries (other than Cal Dive I - Title XI, Inc.) and of Canyon Offshore Limited, and (iii) most of the assets of our domestic subsidiaries (other than Cal Dive I - Title XI, Inc.) and of Canyon Offshore Limited.
+We may designate one or more of our new foreign subsidiaries as subsidiaries not generally subject to the covenants in the Credit Agreement (the "Unrestricted Subsidiaries").
+The debt and EBITDA of the Unrestricted Subsidiaries with the exception of Helix Q5000 Holdings, S.à r.l. ("Q5000 Holdings"), a wholly owned subsidiary incorporated in Luxembourg, are not included in the calculations of our financial covenants.
+Our obligations under the Credit Agreement, and those of our subsidiary guarantors under their guarantee, are secured by (i) most of the assets of the parent company, (ii) the shares of our domestic subsidiaries (other than Cal Dive I - Title XI, Inc.) and of Helix Robotics Solutions Limited (formerly known as Canyon Offshore Limited) and (iii) most of the assets of our domestic subsidiaries (other than Cal Dive I - Title XI, Inc.) and of Helix Robotics Solutions Limited.
 In addition, these obligations are secured by pledges of up to 66% of the shares of certain foreign subsidiaries.

-In March 2018, we prepaid \$61 million of the Term Loan with a portion of the net proceeds from the 2023 Notes.
-We recognized a \$0.9 million loss to write off the related unamortized debt issuance costs, which loss is presented as "Loss on extinguishment of long-term debt" in the accompanying condensed consolidated statement of operations.
+In March 2018, we prepaid \$61 million of the then-existing term loan with a portion of the net proceeds from the 2023 Notes.
+We recognized a \$0.9 million loss to write off the related unamortized debt issuance costs.
+In June 2019, in connection with the amendment of the Credit Agreement we wrote off the remaining unamortized debt issuance costs associated with a lender exiting the Credit Agreement.
+These losses are presented as "Loss on extinguishment of long-term debt" in the accompanying condensed consolidated statements of operations.

-On January 18, 2019, contemporaneously with our purchase from Marathon Oil of certain operating depths associated with the Droshky Prospect located in offshore Gulf of Mexico Green Canyon Block 244, along with several wells and related infrastructure, we amended our Credit Agreement to permit the issuance of certain security to third parties for required plug and abandonment obligations and to make certain capital expenditures in connection with acquired assets (Notes 2 and 13).
+In January 2019, contemporaneously with our purchase from Marathon Oil of several wells and related infrastructure associated with the Droshky Prospect located in offshore Gulf of Mexico Green Canyon Block 244, we amended the Credit Agreement to permit the issuance of certain security to third parties for required plug and abandonment ("P&A") obligations and to make certain capital expenditures in connection with acquired assets (Notes 2 and 13).

-Convertible Senior Notes Due 2022
+Convertible Senior Notes Due 2022 ("2022 Notes")

-On November 1, 2016, we completed a public offering and sale of our 2022 Notes in the aggregate principal amount of \$125 million.
+On November 1, 2016, we completed a public offering and sale of the 2022 Notes in the aggregate principal amount of \$125 million.
 The 2022 Notes bear interest at a rate of 4.25% per annum and are payable semi-annually in arrears on November 1 and May 1 of each year, beginning on May 1, 2017.
 The 2022 Notes mature on May 1, 2022 unless earlier converted, redeemed or repurchased.
 During certain periods and subject to certain conditions, the 2022 Notes are convertible by the holders into shares of our common stock at an initial conversion rate of 71.9748 shares of our common stock per \$1,000 principal amount (which represents an initial conversion price of approximately \$13.89 per share of common stock), subject to adjustment in certain circumstances.
 We have the right and the intention to settle the principal amount of any such future conversions in cash.